getbraincloud/braincloud-docs/docs/api/2_capi/leaderboard/index.md

 * [GetGroupLeaderboardViewByVersion](/api/capi/leaderboard/getgroupleaderboardviewbyversion) - leaderboard results that centers on the current group
 * [PostScoreToGroupLeaderboard](/api/capi/leaderboard/postscoretogroupleaderboard) - post the group score to the given group leaderboard
 * [PostScoreToDynamicGroupLeaderboardUTC](/api/capi/leaderboard/postscoretodynamicgroupleaderboardutc) - post the group score to the given group leaderboard (creating the leaderboard if it doesn't already exist)
+* [PostScoreToDynamicGroupLeaderboardUsingConfig](/api/capi/leaderboard/postscoretodynamicgroupleaderboardusingconfig) - Post the group's score to the given social leaderboard, dynamically creating the group leaderboard if it does not exist yet.
+To create new leaderboard, configJson must specify leaderboardType, rotationType, resetAt, and retainedCount, at a minimum, with support to optionally specify an expiry in minutes.
 * [RemoveGroupScore](/api/capi/leaderboard/removegroupscore) - removes the group's score data from the specified group leaderboard

 ### Leaderboard Managerment